 This is especially true for creative teams.
 Without the proper content collaboration tools, cooperation falls short, your content suffers, deadlines slip, and productivity takes a nosedive.

 In this guide I’ll cover the best content collaboration platforms currently available.
-But first, let’s see what collaboration software is and the features you should prioritize as a marketing team.
+But first, let’s see what collaboration software is, the importance of a content calendar, and the features you should prioritize as a marketing team.

 What is a content collaboration tool?